Giants vs. Diamondbacks Player Props Betting Odds

 Gurriel Stats

-- Lourdes Gurriel Jr. has put up 38 hits with nine doubles, a triple, five home runs and 11 walks.
-He has driven in 19 runs with one stolen base.
+- Lourdes Gurriel Jr. has 10 doubles, a triple, five home runs, 11 walks and 20 RBI (40 total hits).
+He's also stolen one base.

-- Gurriel brings a three-game streak with at least one hit into this matchup.
-During his last five outings he is batting .333 with two doubles, two home runs, four walks and four RBI.
+- Gurriel has picked up a hit in four games in a row.
+In his last five games he is hitting .313 with three doubles, two walks and an RBI.

 Gurriel Recent Games